rust-lang/book/src/ch07-03-importing-names-with-use.md

 `a::series::of`, we can replace that with `of`.

 The `use` keyword brings only what we have specified into scope; it does not bring children of modules into scope.
-That's why we still have to say `of::namespaces` when we want to call the `namespaces` function.
+That’s why we still have to say `of::namespaces` when we want to call the `namespaces` function.

 We could have chosen to bring the function itself into scope, by instead